Sean Glennon: 2008

 Glennon started the first two games of the Hokies' 2008 season: a loss to the East Carolina Pirates and a victory over the Furman Paladins.
 Glennon completed 17 of his 31 passes for 181 yards, three interceptions, and one touchdown in his two starts.
 He was replaced by Tyrod Taylor for the Hokies' third game against Georgia Tech.
 Glennon played briefly in relief of Taylor against North Carolina, completing his only pass attempt.

 Glennon came in a few weeks later against Florida State, where he threw for 122 yards and a touchdown before leaving the game with a sprained ankle.
 On a Thursday night two weeks later against Maryland, Glennon lead his team to victory with a 14–20, 127 yard 1 TD performance against the Terps.

+College statistics

 Professional career

 Glennon signed a contract with the Minnesota Vikings as an undrafted free agent.
 He was waived on June 19, 2009, and later returned.
 He was released again in August, and was not signed by another NFL team.